modern-crypto-gateway/crypto-gateway/README.md

 npx wrangler deploy -e dev
 ```

+Re-running `drizzle-kit push` after every new `drizzle/migrations/*.sql` file
+keeps the remote DB in sync.
+Node / Deno entrypoints replay the same folder
+at boot via Drizzle's `migrate()`, so CLI-side push is a Workers/Vercel-Edge
+concern only.

 The scheduled cron (`* * * * *`) runs `pollPayments` + `confirmTransactions` +
 `executeReservedPayouts` + `confirmPayouts` via the worker's `scheduled` export.